Fall Backward into Safety!

-Remember March 8th at 2am begins Daylight Savings Time.
-Spring Forward into Safety.
+Remember November 1st at 2am ends Daylight Savings Time.
+Fall back into Safety.
 Remember to change the batteries in your smoke detector when you change your clocks.

 Smoke detectors save lives!

 - 71% of smoke alarms which failed to operate had missing, disconnected or dead batteries.

 - 11 p.m. to 7 a.m. are the peak alarm times for home-fire deaths – when people tend to be asleep and the house is likely to be dark.

 - Home fires kill an average of seven people every day.